 The amount of potting mix exactly needs to fill up a container depends on the size of the containers and their dimensions.
 Besides, the actual container size also varies on the manufacturer.

-You may also face the following issues when you going to fill up your containers:
+You may also face the following issues when you are going to fill up your containers:

-Potting mixes are measured in dry quarts or dry liters or a dry gallon or dry cubic foot.
-On the other hand, containers are measured in liquid quarts or liquid liters or a liquid gallon or liquid cubic foot.
+Potting mixes are measured in dry quarts, dry liters, a gallon, or dry cubic feet.
+On the other hand, containers are measured in liquid quarts, liquid liters, or a liquid gallon or liquid cubic foot.

-Therefore, when you will purchase a potting soil bag to fill up a liquid gallon container then you should know some basic measurement as follows.
+Therefore, when you purchase a potting soil bag to fill up a liquid-gallon container, you should know some basic measurements.

 1 liquid gallon (U.S) = 4 liquid quarts (U.S)